tinghuiz/appearance-flow/README.md

 <img src='sample_results/car_single/10.gif' width=160>

 ## Sample KITTI Results on 3D Scene Fly-through
-The task is to synthesize a fly-through effect for the 3D scene given only two input views (the first one marked in green, and the second one marked in red).
+The task is to synthesize a fly-through effect for the 3D scene given only two input views (marked in green and red bounding boxes).
 All the intermediate frames are synthesized.

 <img src='sample_results/kitti/01.gif' width=210 height=150>
 <img src='sample_results/kitti/02.gif' width=210 height=150>